 Students in the Environmental Law Clinic have the opportunity to work on many different kinds of cases.
-Our students have recently authored or co-authored briefs, letters, and other documents in cases aimed at:
+Our students have recently authored or co-authored complaints, briefs, and other documents in cases aimed at:

 - Defending Endangered Species Act protections for the bi-state sage grouse

 - Encouraging responsible development in California’s deserts

 - Defending the California coast from unsustainable coastal development

 - Protecting salmon habitat in Marin County, California